hillary-mupfumi/hillary-mupfumi/README.md

 ## Feedback and Contact
 I welcome any feedback, suggestions, or questions you may have about the projects or any kind of sponsorships for the repository.
-Feel free to reach out to me via email at sukhmansinghbhogal@gmail.com
+Feel free to reach out to me via email at hmupfumi@gmail.com

-Enjoy exploring my data science projects!